smorrrs/KQ-IV-Resources/kq_iv_map_explanation.md

 Some transitions are only one way.
 These are indicated by a black dot inside a larger colored dot.

-# Moving Character Locations
+# Static Character Locations
-Unicorn
+All following character locations are RNG-determined upon the first time visiting one of their possible locations and will remain there indefinitely:

+Unicorn (will move to another screen if it gets scared and runs off-screen)
 - River East of Start
 - Field North of Unicorn River
 - Forest East of Unicorn River

+Feather
+- Any of the six beach screens of the fairy island

+# Dynamic Character Locations
+All following character locations are RNG-determined upon visiting any screen of theirs anytime and thus can be screen cycled:

 Minstrel
 - Beach South of Fish House
 - Cliff Beach
 - Field with Stump

-Pan
+Pan (will not appear again within 2 minutes of the last time you saw him)
+- Field West of Cupid Pool
+- Forest South of Cupid Pool
-- East of Fish House
+- Backside of Fish House

 Worm
 - Forest South of Haunted Mansion